upstate-csci-236-master/master-program-recommender/README.md

 # submission

-Submit your python code in a file named recommender.py
+Submit your python code in a file named recommender.py.
+No need to upload test files, they will be provided in CodePost for you.